aitormagan/nd009t-capstone-starter/starter/README.md

 * Batch Size: 256
 * Learning Rate: 0.0055476177746041485

-With this combination, testing accuracy spiked to 41% and RMSE was reduced to 1.36, as can be seen on the following screenshot.
+With this combination, testing accuracy spiked to 41% and average loss was reduced to 1.36, as can be seen on the following screenshot.

 ![hyperparameters_tunning_best_job](images/hyperparameters_tunning_best_job.png)